elazar/resume/README.md

 * Refactored existing API code into background workers, initially using SQS and later Resque
 * Migrated an existing user notification system to use Redis instead of MySQL
 * Set up and maintained logging infrastructure that included Monolog, Elasticsearch, Logstash, and Kibana
+* Integrated with AWS OpsWorks to trigger a deployment system using a Phergie IRC bot plugin

 ### Synacor